shiwentao00/Pocket2Drug/README.md

 ### Dataset
 All the related data can be downloaded [here](https://osf.io/qacwj/).
 There are two dataset files:
-1. dataset.tar.gz: contains all binding site data in this project.
+1. dataset.tar.gz: contains all ligand-binding site data in this project.
 2. pops.tar.gz: contains information of node feature contact surface area.

 ### Train